Juries Act 1974: Eligibility and excusal

 A person who has served on a jury, other than in a coroner's court, within the last two years is entitled to be excused.
-The court also has power to excuse any person who has good reason to be excused, in particular a serving member of the armed forces whose commanding officer certifies that it would be prejudicial to the efficiency of the service for him to be absent from duty.
+The court also has power to excuse any person who has good reason to be excused, in particular a serving member of the armed forces whose commanding officer certifies that it would be prejudicial to the efficiency of the service for them to be absent from duty.
 Service may be deferred rather than excused at the court's discretion.

 Disqualification before 2004

 Until the coming into force of Schedule 33 of the Criminal Justice Act 2003 on 5 April 2004, the following were disqualified: